isomerpages/govtech-lpa-acp/index.md

       dropdown:
         title: Describe your situation...
         options:
-          - title: I want to learn more.
+          - title: I want to learn more
             url: "#"
           - title: I'm ready to start planning
             url: "#"